 Step 7: When the maps are complete, allow time for each group to present their map to the class.
 Post these maps and the digital photos near the Map Key.

 Parent volunteers can help students who have difficulty writing what they see, hear, and smell on the tour.
 Make sure to ask these students to give verbal responses to check for understanding.

-- Write a letter or have students sign a class thank you note to the parents who volunteered for the walk.
+- Write a letter or have students sign a class thank-you note to the parents who volunteered for the walk.
 Include a digital photo of the class if possible.

-Homework Ideas: Assign the Urban Planner Homework Printable to allow students to transfer their learning to their own neighborhood.
-Or have students count all the streets signs they can find and write down the information they find on the signs.
+- Have students count all the streets signs they can find and write down the information they find on the signs.

-- Complete a group block map.
+- Complete a group block map

 - What worked and didn't work on the walking tour?
 What can be improved for the next walk?

 - Were students able to complete their work with little assistance?

 - Were students able to express themselves in written and/or visual formats?